 PRK (Photo-Refractive Keratotomy) Procedure

 The procedure can be performed once the eye has been numbed with anesthetic drops.
-A speculum will be positioned to hold your eyelids back just like in LASIK so that you eyelids will not interrupt the actual surgery.
+A speculum will be positioned to hold your eyelids back just like in LASIK so that your eyelids will not interrupt the actual surgery.
 The ophthalmologist will then remove the outer cornea cells and proceed with the actual laser treatment.
 The laser is then positioned to directly treat the cornea.
 This laser delivery takes less than one minute to complete for most patients.
 Once the laser treatment or refractive ablation is completed, the corneal curvature is reshaped, thus improving the refractive error.
 Your ophthalmologist will then place a bandage contact lens on the eye for improved comfort along with anti-inflammatory and antibiotic eye drops.

 Post-operatively, our patients will be re-evaluated one day, three days, one week, one month, two to three months, and four to six months following the PRK procedure.
-The bandage contact lens can usually be removed on the second or third post-operative day when the epithelium is healed.
+The bandage contact lens can usually be removed on the second or third postoperative day when the epithelium is healed.
 Most patients will only require eye drops to control healing during the first 6 to 12 weeks, but other patients may require topically applied medications for up to 6 months or more following the procedure.
 In general, the greater the refractive error, the more likely the patient is to require eye drop medications for a prolonged period following the procedure.

 If you are seeking PRK eye surgery in Des Moines, Iowa we are happy to provide a very thorough vision correction consultation to help you understand your exact options.
-After years of performing this corrective eye surgery procedure we are confident in capabilities to provide the correct solution for your personal best vision.
+After years of performing this corrective eye surgery procedure, we are confident in capabilities to provide the correct solution for your personal best vision.

 Legal Disclaimer: The information on this Iowa PRK website page should not be interpreted as legal advice.
 If you have questions regarding LASIK or PRK in Iowa or you would like more information regarding our Des Moines vision correction specialists feel free to contact us through this website.